evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 This only gets marginally improved by HTTP/2 push or caching.

 Chrome and Firefox mostly have the same results.
-Lets zoom in on the Chrome results:
+Let's zoom in on the Chrome
+results:

 <figure>
   <table>